A campus locus for conversations about learning and teaching in the liberal arts.

-Join your colleagues for lunch discussion around interesting topics in teaching and learning.
-All lunches except the Provost’s Sabbatical Series run 11:45-1:15, with the main presentation and discussion planned from noon-1:00.
-Lunch topics are announced by email, along with a request for rsvps.
-Session topics listed below as scheduled.
+Join your colleagues for a lunch discussion around interesting topics in teaching and learning.
+Unless otherwise noted, all lunches are in the Valhalla Dining Room, 11:45-1:15, with the main presentation/discussion planned from noon-1:00.
+Topics and presenters are announced by email, along with a request for RSVPs.
+See past topics here.

 Spring 2015 dates